Yevhen-Tkachenko-1/Apache-Kafka-Demo/Wikimedia-Pet-Project/README.md

 ![](picture/16.PNG)

-We can double-check if Topic for statistics was automatically created and populating using CLI.
+We can double-check if Topic for statistics was automatically created and populated using CLI commands.

 First check all Topics by following: